thepower/power-docs/docs/01-about.md

 # Getting started

 ## Welcome to the Power DCloud documentation!

-*:grey_exclamation: This is one of the most crucial parts of this website.
+_:grey_exclamation: This is one of the most crucial parts of this website.
 The documentation portal needs to be a shared brainchild of the core team and the community.
 We highly appreciate any contribution from you as a part of the dev community.
-Such commits will be rewarded by tokens from the dedicated fund.*

-*:grey_exclamation: This is one of the most crucial parts of this website.
-The documentation portal needs to be a shared brainchild of the core team and the community.
-We highly appreciate any contribution from you as a part of the dev community.
-Such commits will be rewarded by tokens from the dedicated fund.*
+Such commits will be rewarded by tokens from the dedicated fund._

 <!---

 **The documentation portal has the following main sections**